-Rescued.
 Do you need to be rescued?
-As men, we read that question and immediately think of others who need to be rescued, but not ourselves.
-I can remember numerous times where I have aided in the rescue of others.
+As men, we read that question and immediately think of others who need rescued, but not ourselves.
+I can remember numerous times when I aided in the rescue of others.
 But it is much harder to remember the times I have been rescued.

-I remember being rescued my senior year of high school.
+I remember being rescued during my senior year of high school.

 I was sucker-punched by another student and suffered a broken nose.
-I decided to go to school the next day despite my mother’s protest.
+Despite my mother’s protest, I decided to go to school the next day.
 I knew I would have to face the bully again.
 I like to think that I was brave.
 But really, it was just prudent.
-I knew that postponing the return to school would only delay the inevitable confrontation.
+I knew postponing the return to school would only delay the inevitable confrontation.

 I gathered my courage and went to school.
-I attended a large high school, and I hoped to get lost in the mass of humanity.
+I attended a large high school and hoped to get lost in the mass of humanity.

 Once on campus, word quickly spread that I would get jumped again by the same boy and his companions.

 I will admit to being anxious.
 My stomach was in knots.
-I didn’t hear a single thing anyone said in my first class of the day.
+I didn’t hear anything anyone said in my first class of the day.

 After the next class, I again scanned the hallway for my adversary and was greeted by another student I had not seen in months.
-Bruce was also a large imposing figure and walked with me to the next class.
-This continued through the day until the situation was resolved.
+Bruce was also a sizeable imposing figure and walked me to the next class.
+This continued throughout the day until the situation was resolved.
 (That’s a story for another day).

-Looking back, I can identify the reasons why I was reluctant to ask for rescue.
+Looking back, I can identify why I was reluctant to ask for rescue.
 I can recognize the signs that I was desperately in need of rescue.
-I can see what I could and could not have done to aid in my own rescue.
+I can see what I could and could not have done to aid in my recovery.

-But I still find it difficult to ask for rescue.
-I still have difficulty recognizing my need for rescue; I still encounter difficulty in correctly assessing what I can and cannot do in the midst of my troubles.
-So, today I am reminding myself of some truths that I know but easily forget.
+But I still find it challenging to ask for rescue.
+I still have difficulty recognizing my need for recovery; I still encounter difficulty correctly assessing what I can and cannot do amid my troubles.
+So, today I remind myself of some truths I know but easily forget.

 Why do we, as men, find it difficult to ask to be rescued?

 As little boys, we are taught that self-reliance is a virtue.
-That when we are knocked down, we have to get up.
+When we are knocked down, we have to get up.
 Vulnerability is discouraged and seen as a sign of weakness.

 Greg Levoy addresses our inbred reluctance, as men, to ask for help.
-“The rub is that you’ve got to be willing to ask for help, and that can be daunting because it requires that you lower the drawbridge and admit that you need help.
+“The rub is that you’ve got to be willing to ask for help, which can be daunting because it requires you to lower the drawbridge and admit that you need help.
 And this is especially difficult for anyone who runs their own ship, is in a leadership position, is self-employed, or happens to have been born a man.
-Because the sort of vulnerability required to ask for help is generally bred out of us at a pretty early age.”
+Because the vulnerability required to ask for help is generally bred out of us at a pretty early age.”

-When little boys play, everyone wants to be the hero, the rescuer, the knight in shining armor.
+When little boys play, everyone wants to be the hero, the Rescuer, or the knight in shining armor.
 No one volunteers to play the hostage or damsel in distress.
-If a boy is forced to play hostage, he may have, through self-reliance, engineered his own rescue before his comrades arrive.
+If a boy is forced to play hostage, he may have, through self-reliance, engineered his rescue before his comrades arrive.

 As grown men, we prefer to be the one who saves others, and we do not like to see ourselves in need of being rescued.
-We prefer to plan, execute, and rescue others.
+Instead, we want to plan, execute, and rescue others.
 We envision ourselves as the Marines coming to the rescue of others.

 Marines are tough.
-Yet, they recognize the fact that they will sometimes need to be rescued.
-Their mantra of “no man left behind” acknowledges that even the manliest man will sometimes need to be rescued.
+Yet, they recognize that they will sometimes need to be rescued.
+Their mantra of “no man left behind” acknowledges that even the manliest man must sometimes be rescued.

-There are four signs that we are in need of a rescue.
+There are four signs that we need a rescue.

 1. We are stagnant.
 We are in a rut.
 We are unwilling or unable to change our routine.
-And we hate our present routine.
-We say we want things to change, but we are reluctant to take meaningful action.
+And we hate our current practice.
+So we say we want things to change but are reluctant to take meaningful action.

 2. So, we isolate ourselves from others.
 We convince ourselves that everyone else’s life is perfect.
 That no one else would understand what we are going through.
 We hibernate, burying our hopes and dreams in an endless winter.